RaspAP/raspap-docs/docs/manual.md

 ```

 ## Non-RPi OS dependencies
 Operating systems other than RPi OS have some additional dependencies.
 If you are using RPi OS Lite, skip this section.
-On Ubuntu Server, add a dependency and the `ppa:ondrej/php` apt package.
+On Ubuntu Server, add a dependency and the `ppa:ondrej/php` apt package:

 ```
 sudo apt-get install software-properties-common sudo add-apt-repository ppa:ondrej/php
 ```

-On Debian, Armbian and Ubuntu, install `dhcpcd5`.
+On Debian, Armbian and Ubuntu, install `dhcpcd5` with the following:

 ```
 sudo apt-get install dhcpcd5